robenkleene/design-references/after-effects/after-effects-shapes.md

 ## Paths

 - To convert a path to a Bézier Path (so that each point can be edited independently with the `Pen` [`G`] tool), right-click the path under `Contents` and choose `Convert To Bezier Path`

+## Crop

+To crop a layer, select the layer and use the `Rectangle Tool` (`Q`) to draw a shape over over it (with a layer selected, drawing a shape layer will create a mask